000Justin000/neural_jump_stochastic_differential_equations/README.md

 # Neural Jump Stochastic Differential Equations

+This repository reproduces the experiments in [this](https://arxiv.org/abs/1905.10403) paper.
 This repository reproduces the original [implementation](https://github.com/000Justin000/torchdiffeq/tree/jj585) and is more efficient and supports gpu.
 This implementation is based on the [code](https://github.com/facebookresearch/neural_stpp) released with [this](https://arxiv.org/abs/2011.04583) recent paper.